wdk-docs/vscode-docs/docs/cpp/lldb-mi.md

 ---
 Order:
 Area: cpp
-TOCTitle: Setup Help for LLDB-MI
+title: Setup Help for LLDB-MI
-ContentId: 1e84d196-397f-4dbb-9746-06f15766d83e
+id: 1e84d196-397f-4dbb-9746-06f15766d83e
 PageTitle: How to set up debugging on macOS with LLDB-MI
 DateApproved: 2/12/2020
-MetaDescription: How to set up debugging on macOS with LLDB-MI
+description: How to set up debugging on macOS with LLDB-MI
 ---

 # Debugging with LLDB-MI on macOS

 The debug adapter for the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) utilizes the machine interface mode for both gdb and lldb.
 To use this interface in lldb, the extension utilizes `lldb-mi`.
 The `lldb-mi` executable was built from the GitHub [lldb-mi repository](https://github.com/lldb-tools/lldb-mi) and has a dependency on the `LLDB.framework`, which is part of Xcode.